sei-kiu/Grove-Beginner-Kit-for-Arduino-Grove-Sound-Sensor/README.md

 Grove Beginner Kit for Arduino

-this example shows how to get data from the sound sensor
+this example shows how to get data from the sound sensor and display the value on serial port.